 However, while the framework isn’t very reliable to use on door locks it is perfect for other basic services.
 It works great when it comes to lights, thermostats, plugs, and other accessories.
 Also, Siri’s response rate and performance get better over time.

 When it comes to automating your home using Apple’s framework it is best to start small.
 Maybe buy a $30 worth of Apple HomeKit-enabled plug and see how it goes.
 Apple automation service is also big on security and that’s what keeps it ahead of other competitors like Wink and WeMo.
-The service also features Scenes that lets you configure complex actions that can be triggered by ‘commands’ through Siri.
+The service also features Scenes that lets you configure complex actions that can trigger by ‘commands’ through Siri.

 Ultimately, Apple’s automation service still has a long way to go before it goes truly mainstream.
 However, for those who are eager for experimentation and early adoption, the framework is worthwhile.
 Aside from a few bugs, the framework is a blast.
 It also has a lot of potential for improvement in the future.